d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 ## Dot Product Attention

-The dot product assume the query has the same dimension with the keys, namely $\mathbf q, \mathbf k_i \in\mathbb R^d$ for all $i$.
-It computes the score by an inner product between the query and a key, and often then divided by $\sqrt{d}$ to make the scores less sensitive to the dimension $d$.
+The dot product assumes the query has the same dimension as the keys, namely $\mathbf q, \mathbf k_i \in\mathbb R^d$ for all $i$.
+It computes the score by an inner product between the query and a key, often then divided by $\sqrt{d}$ to make the scores less sensitive to the dimension $d$.
 In other words,

 $$\alpha(\mathbf q, \mathbf k) = \langle \mathbf q, \mathbf k \rangle /\sqrt{d}.$$